rockefeller92/dankmemes-fi-contracts/README.md

 **BEFORE YOU DO ANYTHING**
 Make sure you create a Mainnet "Developer" or "Staging" feed on Alchemy and put the URL into alchemy.config.json

-Otherwise you will get mysterious error messages when running the hardhat fork.
+Otherwise you will get mysterious error messages when starting your local fork.

 ```npm start``` will start your local fork.